 The M.A.S.K. race team takes a vacation at the Wichita Kansas car races and air show and when a couple of V.E.N.O.M. agents show up, they appear to only be their to race as well.
 But when Ace 'Falcon...

 The planet Prysmos - post-technological loss.
 Two groups rise to dominance from the devastation to wage war upon each other.
 One is controlled by honest and law-abiding people and the other...
 See full summary »

-After the death of his teenage brother Andy, multi-millionaire Matt Trakker uncovers an international criminal organization known as V.E.N.O.M.
-(Vicious Evil Network Of Mayhem) Trakker gathers a group of friends who, like himself, possess extraordinary talents and creates M.A.S.K.
+After the death of his father Andy, multimillionaire Matt Trakker uncovers an international criminal organization known as V.E.N.O.M.
+(Vicious Evil Network of Mayhem) Trakker gathers a group of friends who, like himself, possess extraordinary talents and creates the military organization known as M.A.S.K.
 (Mobile Armoured Strike Kommand) Their objective; to destroy V.E.N.O.M. and its mastermind - Miles Mayhem, the man responsible for Andy's death.Written by

 8 of 9 people found this review helpful.

 Was this review helpful to you?

 | Report this